ylkhayat/smart-socket-service/docs/README.md

 ## 🎮 Usage

 To start the service, just run `npm start`.
-To run in development mode, use `npm run dev`.
+To run in production, use `npm run prod`.

 ## 🤝 Contributing

 We welcome contributions!
 Feel free to submit a pull request.

+## Author

+This project is maintained by [ylkhayat](https://github.com/ylkhayat).
+You can visit my page for more projects.

 ## 📜 License